aexol-studio/purplehaze/Readme.md

 Inspired by generative programming and weed :).
 So I was learning Elm language at home usually in the evening and now I am missing all this generative stuff from Elm libs in TS.

+## Documentation

+[Documentation](https://aexol-studio.github.io/purplehaze/) for this project is hosted on Github Pages

 ## What is generated?

 - when you type **URL** of an esmodule typings are fetched in the background and typings generated locally for intellisense